Central Arizona Project

 The Central Arizona Project (CAP) is a 336 mi (541 km) diversion canal in Arizona in the southern United States.

-The aqueduct diverts water from the Colorado River to the Bill Williams Wildlife Refuge south portion of Lake Havasu near Parker into central and southern Arizona.
+The aqueduct diverts water from the Colorado River at the Bill Williams Wildlife Refuge south portion of Lake Havasu near Parker into central and southern Arizona.
 CAP is managed and operated by the Central Arizona Water Conservation District (CAWCD).
 It was shepherded through Congress by Carl Hayden.

 Description

 The CAP delivers Colorado River water, either directly or by exchange, into central and Southern Arizona.
 The project was envisioned to provide water to nearly one million acres (405,000 hectares) of irrigated agricultural land areas in Maricopa, Pinal, and Pima counties, as well as municipal water for several Arizona communities, including the metropolitan areas of Phoenix and Tucson.
 Authorization also was included for development of facilities to deliver water to Catron, Hidalgo, and Grant counties in New Mexico, but these facilities have not been constructed because of cost considerations, a lack of demand for the water, lack of repayment capability by the users, and environmental constraints.

 In addition to its water supply benefits, the project also provides substantial benefits from flood control, outdoor recreation, fish and wildlife conservation, and sediment control.
 It also produces an unintended swale, further increasing local biodiversity.
+In order to address groundwater collapse, and in exchange for funding the project, the federal government required the state to restrict groundwater withdrawals, and to recharge depleted aquifers using CAP water.

 The project was subdivided, for administration and construction purposes, into the Granite Reef, Orme, Salt-Gila, Gila River, Tucson, Indian Distribution, and Colorado River divisions.
 During project construction, the Orme Division was reformulated and renamed the Regulatory Storage Division.
 Upon completion, the Granite Reef Division was renamed the Hayden-Rhodes Aqueduct, and the Salt-Gila Division was renamed the Fannin-McFarland Aqueduct.
+The Hayden-Rhodes Aqueduct, which carries water from Lake Havasu to the Phoenix area, includes three tunnels totaling 8.2 miles.

-The 456 billion gallons (1.4 million acre feet) of water is lifted by up to 2,900 feet by 14 pumps using 2.5 million MWh of electricity each year, making CAP the largest power user in Arizona.
+The 456 billion gallons (1.4 million acre feet) of water is lifted by up to 2,900 feet by 14 pumps using 2.5 million MWh of electricity each year [285 MW], making CAP the largest power user in Arizona.
 Lake Pleasant is used as a buffer.

-The canal loses approximately 16,000 acre-feet (5.2 billion gallons) of water each year to evaporation, a figure that will only increase as temperatures rise.
-It loses 9,000 acre-feet (2.9 billion gallons) annually from water seeping or leaking through the concrete.
+The canal loses approximately 16,000 acre-feet (5.2 billion gallons) of water each year to evaporation, and a further 9,000 acre-feet (2.9 billion gallons) annually from water seeping or leaking through the concrete.